 When looking for accurate information about food and nutrition it’s often hard to know who you can trust.
-Additionally, thanks to the world wide web plus social media there are many opportunities for people to spread incorrect information to people, particularly in the area of cancer, where patients can be desperate to use anything which they hope will cure them.
+Additionally, thanks to the world wide web plus social media there are many opportunities for people to spread incorrect information, particularly in the area of cancer, where patients can be determined to find anything they hope will cure them.

-There are certain professionals who are educated and trained to help you navigate the world of food and nutrition.
+Fortunately, there are certain professionals who are educated and trained to help you navigate the world of food and nutrition.
 You just need to know who and which sources you can trust.

-People often think the term nutritionist and dietitian is interchangeable, however this is not the case.
-Dietitians may refer to themselves as nutritionists, however not all nutritionists can call themselves dietitians.
+People often think the terms nutritionist and dietitian are interchangeable, however, this is not the case.
+Dietitians may refer to themselves as nutritionists, however, not all nutritionists can call themselves dietitians.
 This is because training to be a registered dietitian (RD) is more extensive and regulated.

-Unlike dietitians, the education and training requirements to become a nutritionist varying from state to state, which is why “nutritionist” is not a nationally-recognized credential.
-Some states don’t require any type of license, which means under certain state laws a person could refer to themselves as a nutritionist without any education or training in the field at all.
-This is also true for terms such as nutritional coach or nutritional therapist.
+Unlike dietitians, the education and training requirements to become a nutritionist vary from state to state, which is why “nutritionist” is not a nationally-recognized credential.
+Some states don’t require any type of license, which means under certain state laws a person could refer to themselves as a nutritionist without education or training in the field.
+This is also true for terms such as a nutritional coach or nutritional therapist.

-While there are some nutritionists who have a good education in nutrition, it is extremely important to know what qualifications someone has before following their advice.
-For cancer patients in particular, it is important to check the qualifications as incorrect advice may affect how your treatment works, and may reduce your chances of recovery.
+While there are some nutritionists who have extensive education in nutrition, it is extremely important to know what qualifications someone has before following their advice.
+For cancer patients in particular, qualifications are crucial as incorrect advice may affect how your treatment works and may reduce your chances of recovery.

-For the safest, evidenced based advice, as your doctor to refer you to a dietitian.
+For the safest, evidence-based advice, ask your doctor to refer you to a registered dietitian.
 If you have cancer, consider going to a dietitian who has specialized in oncology.

 To find a dietitian in your area click here.